Apply for a Web Portal Services Business License in Dubai

 Providing internet-based information services to consumers and businesses

-The Web Portal Services licence is designed for a broad range of digital entrepreneurs and technology companies.
+The Web Portal Services license is designed for a broad range of digital entrepreneurs and technology companies.
 It is particularly well-suited to:

 Startups building niche information portals or vertical search engines